 Based on the Sewer Master Plan, several natural phasing districts are evident.
-These are shown on Figure 17.
-Tualatin has six potential phases based on existing sewer basins and five pump stations.
-No one sewer basin is dependent on the other, so these areas could develop in any sequence.
+These are shown on Map XX.
+Tualatin has six potential phases and five pump stations.
+No one sewer basin is dependent on the other.
 If the initial installation can install the pump station and pressure line, development can proceed in increments, from the pump station uphill to the extent of the sewer basin.
-Figure 17 shows Tualatin stages advancing from Ta through Tf.
+Water and transportation infrastructure can then be installed as needed.

 Wilsonville has four basins, three gravity and one with a pump station.
-Figure 17 shows phasing progressing from Wa through Wd.
-District Wd, which serves the West Railroad Area, is the most constrained and likely to see development last in the Planning Area.
+District Wd, which serves the Railroad area, is considered to be the most constrained and likely to see development last in the Planning Area.
 The other three are gravity lines that can be constructed independently.
 They can proceed from the inlet to the existing gravity system uphill in the basin.
+As in Tualatin, the water and transportation improvements can be installed as needed.